kerubobosire254/stock_app-101/README.md

 ## About the Builder

-This app was built by **Kerubo Bosire**, an actuarial scientist transitioning into data science and machine learning.
+This app was built by **Kerubo Bosire**, an actuarial scientist transitioning into AI Engineering and machine learning.
 The goal was to build something that demonstrates real-world ML engineering skills — not just a textbook example, but a tool that solves a genuine problem with clean, professional output.

 - 🔗 [LinkedIn](https://linkedin.com/in/kerubo-bosire-364523283)
 - 💻 [GitHub](https://github.com/kerubobosire254)